Zain4YESA/Quiz-Game/README.md

 # Quiz-Game
-This is normal python Quiz game only.
+This is a normal python Quiz game only.